 - reserved pasta water

-Heat the olive oil over medium-low heat in a large frying pan
+Meanwhile, heat the olive oil over medium-low heat in a large frying pan.

-When pasta is done transfer to the tomato mixture (plus a little of the pasta water) in the frying pan and give a good stir
+Drain the pasta and transfer to the tomato and garlic sauce (plus a little of the pasta water) in the frying pan and give it a good stir.

-Serve and top with grated Italian Romano or Parmesan Cheese
+Serve warm and top with grated Italian Romano or Parmesan Cheese.